nobeam/latticejson/examples/README.md

 ## JavaScript / NodeJS

-example.js: This example uses NodeJS.
+[example.js](examle.js): This example uses NodeJS.
 Run it with:

     node example.js

 ## C

-There are several C libraries which are able to parse JSON files.
+[example.c](examle.c): There are several C libraries which are able to parse JSON files.
 For example you could use json-c.
 To compile the example.c file use:

     cc example.c -ljson-c